OpenEvalProject/evals/manuscripts/elife-54302/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/54302/elife-54302-fig8-v2.jpg)

-**Figure 8.:** 2 but not D1 receptor activation.(A) Left, Electrically evoked IPSCs before (black) and during (color) bath application of the D2-receptor agonist quinpirole (25 μM).
+**Figure 8.:** (A) Left, Electrically evoked IPSCs before (black) and during (color) bath application of the D2-receptor agonist quinpirole (25 μM).
 Right, As at left, but with D1 receptors activated by dopamine while D2 receptors were blocked by sulpiride (1 μM).
 (B) Population data for percent change in IPSC with either D2 or D1 receptor activation.
 Open symbols, individual cells, solid symbols, mean ± SEM.
 Asterisks, p<0.01, n.s., non-significant.
 (C, D) As in A, B but for EPSCs.

 Finally, we tested whether D2 receptors also mediate the effects of mCbN activation on Chx10 synaptic responses.
 To do so, we stimulated ChR2-expressing mCbN afferents in the absence and presence of the D2 receptor antagonist sulpiride (Figure 9A,C).
 Since neurons could not withstand the repeated depolarizations and repolarizations necessary to record EPSCs and IPSCs in a single cell, we recorded only EPSCs or IPSCs in each cell and compared the extent of modulation in the presence of sulpiride to that seen in D2-available control conditions.
 This control dataset included 24 cells recorded in Figure 5, as well as 3 cells recorded with D1 receptors blocked.
 Since the prediction was that no modulation would be seen, we took advantage of the fact that, in previous experiments, PSC modulation of different cells could be obtained sequentially in the same slice.
 Therefore, as a positive control, we first confirmed in each slice that mCbN stimulation indeed elicited a change in PSC strength before recording subsequent cells within the same slice in the presence of D1 or D2 receptor antagonists, adding 8 cells in eight slices to the control dataset, for a total of 35 cells (18 for IPSCs and 17 for EPSCs).

 ![Figure 9.](https://cdn.elifesciences.org/articles/54302/elife-54302-fig9-v2.jpg)

-**Figure 9.:** 2 receptor antagonists.(A) Top, protocol for stimulating electrically (upper line) and optogenetically (lower line).
+**Figure 9.:** (A) Top, protocol for stimulating electrically (upper line) and optogenetically (lower line).
 Bottom, IPSCs without (black) and with (color) mCbN stimulation in the presence of sulpiride.
 (B) Population data for percent change in IPSC with D2 receptors available or blocked.
 Open symbols, individual cells.
 Control data with D2 receptors available include cells with no antagonists from Figure 5D (downward triangles), cells with D1 antagonists (open circles), and cells from slices in which D2 receptors were subsequently blocked (upward triangles).
 Solid symbols, mean of up and down triangles ± SEM.
 Two asterisks, p<0.01 (unpaired t-test with and without D2 receptors blocked), three asterisks, p<0.001 (one sample t-test), n.s., non-significant (one sample t-test).
 (C, D) As in A, B for EPSCs.

 As reported above, in ACSF-treated control cells mCbN stimulation increased eIPSCs from 161.9 ± 49.6 pA to 208.6 ± 60.8 pA (Figure 9B,D), a 30.4 ± 9.1% within-cell change (n = 4 cells [4 M, 0 F], p=0.04, one sample t-test) and decreased eEPSCs from −222.5 ± 38.5 pA to −183.7 ± 40.5 pA, a −19.2% within-cell change (n = 4 cells [3 M, 1 F], p=0.02, one sample t-test).
 Application of the D1 antagonist SCH-23390 (1 μM) in 3 cells gave values that fell within the control distribution (Figure 9B,D).
 Bath application of sulpiride (1 μM), however, blocked both effects, such that in none of the 10 cells recorded in sulpiride did the extent of change reach the mean value for the modulated case.
 The eIPSCs of 246.8 ± 65.4 pA before stimulation remained at 246.4 ± 53.8 pA, a 3.1 ± 5.3% within-cell change (Figure 9A,B; n = 5 cells [5 M, 0 F], p=0.6, one sample t-test, % change vs. ACSF, p=0.03, unpaired t-test) and eEPSCs of −120.0 ± 14.7 pA before stimulation stayed at −122.1 ± 17.5 pA, a 1.0 ± 3.2% within-cell change (Figure 9C,D; n = 5 cells [3 M, 2 F], p=0.8, one sample t-test; % change vs. ACSF, p=0.005, unpaired t-test).
 Together, these results suggest that that the mCbN-induced modulation of IPSC and EPSC strength onto Chx10 cells is mediated through activation of local dopaminergic interneurons within the vlPAG, via postsynaptically expressed D2 receptors.